 Here's a simple 10-minute recipe with basic ingredients:

 Sour: the zest of a lemon or lime (you may need a little more)

 Pungent: ½ teaspoon ground pepper (black, white, or green), ½ teaspoon grated ginger, and 1 garlic clove or a green pepper (optional)

 Astringent: 1/2 teaspoon of honey

-Method: blend all the ingredients together and adjust the salt or lemon if necessary.
-Put it in a jar and it’ll keep in the fridge for 2-3 days.
+Method: Blend all the ingredients together and adjust the salt or lemon if necessary.
+Store it in a jar, and it'll keep in the fridge for 2-3 days.

-This chutney is ideal to accompany your meals or as a snack on top of oats biscuits ;).
+This chutney is perfect to accompany your meals or as a snack on top of oat biscuits.
+Enjoy!